 Task Force Mission Statement: Decrease lung cancer mortality in Minnesota through increased screening.

-The Minnesota Lung Cancer Screening Task Force is a collaboration of physicians, nurses, screening experts and lung cancer advocacy organizations committed to getting eligible Minnesotans screened annually with low dose CT scans.
+It all started with the Minnesota Cancer Alliance’s MN Cancer Plan.
+The task force’s work ties directly to objective #4 in the state cancer plan: Increase low-dose CT scan screening among persons at high risk for lung cancer.
+The Minnesota Lung Cancer Screening Task Force is a collaboration of physicians, nurses, screening experts, and lung cancer advocacy organizations committed to getting eligible Minnesotans screened annually with low dose CT scans.
 As a collaborative body of healthcare professionals, we work to improve the number of Minnesotans screened for lung cancer and the quality of our programs.

 Steering Committee: Nancy Torrison, ABOHLF; Matt Flory, ACS; Abbie Begnaud, MD, U of MN; Anuja Sharma, MD and Andrew Burgdorf, MD, Allina Health; Arek Dudek, MD, PhD, Health Partners; Angela Fabbrini and Anne Melzer, MD, Minneapolis VA; Karla Provost, Essentia Duluth; and Sandra Japuntich, PhD, HCMC; and patient representatives – Julie Swedberg and Curt Anderson.

 Additional information: Case Study by Sanford Medical Center